First things first

 Despite the flexible storage capabilities, Kerberos Vault is also an open platform, which can be used to build extensions (mobile apps, web apps, machine learning services, etc) and integrations.
 It allows you to leverage a scalable and stable system as a strong backbone for your video analytics solutions, machine learning algorithms, and more.

 On the other hand you could also have Kerberos Vault running at the edge, next to your Kubernetes Enterprise agents.
 This could be useful if you want to do processing or video analytics such as computer vision or machine learning at the edge.
 Find more information about storage providers on the providers page.

-One of the key differentiators compared to other VMS solutions, is the abilitity to extend and integrate.
-Next to uploading and persisting recordings on your preferred storage providers, Kerberos Vault can also trigger events.
-Each time a recording is send to Kerberos Vault an event can be triggered through one of the following providers.
+One of the key differentiators, is the ability to extend and integrate.
+Next to uploading and persisting recordings on your preferred storage providers, Kerberos Vault can trigger events and be configured through APIs.